9 Tips For a Fabulous Flower Garden When Transitioning to Fall

 • Pots of fall annuals and ornamental kale

-• A fresh autumn wreath or swag for the door
+• A fresh autumn wreath or swag on the door

 black-eyed susans and marigolds growing in the fall garden

-Cooler weather doesn’t mean your garden is off the hook for water.
-New plants, especially those in containers, need consistent moisture until their roots are established.
-And even your established perennials appreciate a drink when rain is scarce.
+Cooler weather doesn’t let your garden off the hook.
+New plantings, especially anything in a container, need steady moisture until the roots take hold.
+Even established perennials want a drink when the rain goes quiet.
+I keep watering until the ground freezes.

 stone patio in the garden with fall flowers and pumpkins

-The more you tend to your garden now, the happier it will be come spring.
-Fall maintenance keeps things looking neat and helps prevent problems down the road.
+The more you tend the garden now, the happier it’ll be in spring.
+A little fall maintenance helps keep things tidy and heads off problems down the road.
+On my task list right now:

 fallen leaves on the grass